-7.2.9.
+7.2.8.
 Configure Topology Hiding - Avaya site

 The Topology Hiding screen allows administrator to manage how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
-It hides the topology of the enterprise network from external networks.
+It hides the topology of the enterprise network from external networks

-From the menu on the left-hand side, select Global Profiles → Topology Hiding.
-Select Add, enter Profile Name: SP3_To_SM63.
+From the menu on the left-hand side, select Global Profiles → Topology Hiding Select Add Profile, enter Profile Name: GoldLine To SM62

-- For the Header To,

-- In the Criteria column select IP/Domain

-- In the Replace Action column select: Overwrite

-- In the Overwrite Value column: bvwdev7.com

-- For the Header Request-Line,

-- In the Criteria column select IP/Domain

-- In the Replace Action column select: Overwrite

-- In the Overwrite Value column: bvwdev7.com

-- For the Header From,

-- In the Criteria column select IP/Domain

-- In the Replace Action column select: OverwriteIn the Overwrite Value column: bvwdev7.com
+- For the Header From, - In the Criteria column select: IP/Domain - In the Replace Action column select: Overwrite - In the Overwrite Value column enter: bvwdev7.com - For the Header Request-Line, - In the Criteria column select: IP/Domain - In the Replace Action column select: Overwrite - In the Overwrite Value column enter: bvwdev7.com - For the Header To, - In the Criteria column select: IP/Domain - In the Replace Action column select: Overwrite - In the Overwrite Value column enter: bvwdev7.com